Is That Spot a Birthmark, Mole or Freckle? Here’s How to Tell

 While birthmarks, moles and freckles are typically harmless, it’s important to monitor all spots on your skin to help ensure they don’t transform into something worse, like melanoma.
 Dr. Schmid notes that all types of lesions should be medically evaluated due to their predisposition to advance to cancer at a later age.

-“Skin cancer can often mimic benign-appearing skin growths,” he says. ”Skin lesions that demonstrate progressive growth, change in color, itch, burn, appear crusted, develop into a red patch, form a sore, bleed, ulcerate, or demonstrated poor healing characteristics should be examined by a professional physician or skin care expert.
+“Skin cancer can often mimic benign-appearing skin growths,” he says. ”Skin lesions that demonstrate progressive growth, change in color, itch, burn, appear crusted, develop into a red patch, form a sore, bleed, ulcerate or demonstrate poor healing characteristics should be examined by a professional physician or skin-care expert.
 Typically, melanomas present as darkly pigmented, purplish or black moles.
-They may develop as a new spot on normal skin, or from a pre-existing brown mole.”
+They may develop as a new spot on normal skin or from a pre-existing brown mole.”